john-h-kastner/regex-complement-prolog/regex.md

 ```

 The two simplest regular expressions are the empty regular expression and the
 null regular expression.
-NFA constructed for the empty regular expression is
+The NFA constructed for the empty regular expression is
 an NFA with exactly one state that is both the initial and the final state
 (no transitions are required).
-An identifier for this state is obtained by
-unifying `A` in `fresh//1`.

 ```{.prolog file=regex.pl}
 regex_nfa(regex_empty, NFA) -->